The Grass Roots

 The Grass Roots are an American rock band that charted frequently between 1965 and 1975.
 The band was originally the creation of Lou Adler and songwriting duo P. F. Sloan and Steve Barri.
 In their career, they achieved two gold albums and two gold singles, and charted singles on the Billboard Hot 100 a total of 21 times.
-Among their charting singles, they achieved Top 10 three times, Top 20 six times, and Top 40 14 times.
+Among their charting singles, they achieved Top 10 three times, Top 20 six times and Top 40 14 times.
 They have sold over 20 million records worldwide.

 Until his death in 2011, early member Rob Grill and a newer lineup of the Grass Roots continued to play many live performances each year.
-By 2012, the group featured no original band members, with a lineup personally chosen by Grill carrying on the legacy of the group with nationwide live performances.
+After his death, the group featured no original band members, with a lineup personally chosen by Grill carrying on the legacy of the group with nationwide live performances.

 The founding years

 The name "Grass Roots" (originally spelled as one word "Grassroots") originated in mid-1965 as the name of a band project by Los Angeles songwriter and producer duo P.F.
 Sloan and Steve Barri.
 Sloan and Barri had written several songs in an attempt by their record company, Dunhill Records (owned by Lou Adler), to cash in on the budding folk rock movement.
 One of these songs was "Where Were You When I Needed You", which was recorded by Sloan and Barri.
-Sloan provided the lead vocals and played guitar, Larry Knechtel played keyboards, Joe Osborn played the bass, and Bones Howe was on drums.
+Sloan provided the lead vocals and played guitar, Larry Knechtel played keyboards, Joe Osborn played the bass and Bones Howe was on drums.
 The song was released under "The Grass Roots" name and sent, as a demo, to several radio stations of the San Francisco Bay area.

 When moderate interest in this new band arose, Sloan and Barri went to look for a group that could incorporate the Grass Roots name.
 They found one in The Bedouins, a San Francisco band that won a Battle of the Bands at a Teenage Fair in San Mateo, California.
-A new version of "Where Were You When I Needed You" with that band's lead vocalist, Willie Fulton (later, an early member of Tower of Power) was recorded.
+A new version of "Where Were You When I Needed You" with that band's lead vocalist, Willie Fulton (later, an early member of Tower of Power), was recorded.

 In late 1965, the Grass Roots got their first official airplay on Southern California radio stations, such as KGB (AM) in San Diego and KHJ in Los Angeles, with a version of the Bob Dylan song "Mr. Jones (Ballad of a Thin Man)".
 Dylan granted Sloan the opportunity to cover the song after Sloan showed appreciation for his first listen to Dylan's demonstration acetate of the song.